 The Problem With My Rusty Grill Grates

-I opted for the cast iron grates to put that perfectly great sear and grill marks on my steaks and chicken.
-The problem is, they are a lot of maintenance and upkeep.
+I opted for the cast iron grates to put those perfectly great sear and grill marks on my steaks and chicken.
+The problem is they are a lot of maintenance and upkeep.

-My grates were in total disarray.
+My grill grates were in total disarray.
 They were flaking and breaking bits and pieces off each time I grilled.
 It was awful.
-I was getting all those rusty bits on my food and I couldn’t stand it any longer.
+I was getting all those rusty bits on my food, and I couldn't stand it any longer.
 I knew there had to be a better way.

 The grates I purchased are made of 304 stainless steel and measure seven millimeters in diameter.
 While the grates from Broil King may have been eight millimeters, I found these stainless steel ones to be incredibly sturdy and of high quality.

-I was thrilled with my find, especially considering the entire set cost me under fifty dollars!
-That is the same cost as just one section from the manufacturer.
+I was honestly thrilled with the find, especially considering the entire set of stainless steel replacement grill grates for my Broil King Baron grill cost me under sixty dollars.
+That was about the same price as buying just one replacement grate section from the manufacturer.

 Installation Process